Batyan45/Pixel-Life-Simulation/README.md

 2. Adjust display settings in `config/display.py`:
    - Window size
    - Statistics display
-   - Grid lines visibility
+   - UI colors and fonts

 3. Modify grid settings in `config/grid.py`:
    - Grid size and cell size
-   - Frame rate
+   - Base frame rate

 4. Add new species:
    - Add a new entry to the species configuration in `config/species.py`